Skip to main content

 Teaspoon of salt

-Add 2 teaspoons of non-iodized salt (like canning, pickling or kosher salt)
+Add 2 teaspoons of non-iodized salt (sea salt, kosher salt, or pickling salt).

 Jar of baking soda